 Bankruptcy.
 The word seems daunting and terrifying to most individuals and/or business owners that are at the point of considering seeking bankruptcy protection.
 However, the laws and process of bankruptcy have been enacted specifically to allow people to stabilize their debt situation and potentially give them a new start.

-If you or your business are in over your head, it may be time to sit down and talk about Bankruptcy.
+If you or your business are in over your head, it may be time to sit down and talk with a bankruptcy lawyer in Texas.
 Bankruptcy is nothing to be ashamed of.
 It is a tool to be used in the right circumstances.
 In the light of the world changes in 2020 – economic collapse, record high unemployment, forced business closures – more and more people have been forced to seek protection from the Bankruptcy Court.